-Offering two ALSs, 8 pp total, 5 x 8, dealing with an attempt to sell George Washington’s Masonic apron, which belonged to Washington’s great, great nieces who needed money.
-Elizabeth Byrd Nicholas writes to Dr. Shattuck, a member of the St. Andrews Masonic Lodge in Boston, asking him to help her sell the apron to the lodge, “which is said to be a very wealthy one.”
+Offering a 4 pp, 5 x 8, ALS, from Elizabeth Byrd Nicholas, dated May 20th [n.y.] dealing with an attempt to sell George Washington’s Masonic apron, which belonged to Washington’s great, great nieces who needed money.
+Nicholas, a member of the Virginia Historical Society of Richmond, VA, writes to Dr. Shattuck, a member of the St. Andrews Masonic Lodge in Boston, asking him to help sell the apron to the lodge which is said to be a very wealthy one.”

 ELIZABETH BYRD NICHOLAS was with the Virginia Historical Society, and a member of the District of Columbia Society of the Colonial Dames of America and national treasurer of the General Society.
 She was an “…accomplished lady, foremost in the art and literary circles of Richmond, and who was a leading originator in the Colonial Court Ball, mentioned in the preceding sketch of Lord Botetourt, as having been held in Richmond, February 22, 1876 (Washington’s birthday), the pecuniary proceeds of which were patriotically devoted to the furnishing of the Virginia Room in the Mount Vernon mansion.” (from “Virginia and Virginians” p.
 123, by Robert Alonzo Brock & Virgil Anson Lewis; Genealogical Publishing Co.
 1996).